jackocnr/intl-tel-input/react/README.md

 />
 ```

-See the [Validation demo](https://github.com/jackocnr/intl-tel-input/blob/master/react/demo/ValidationApp.tsx) for a more fleshed out example of how to handle validation.
+See the [Validation demo](https://github.com/jackocnr/intl-tel-input/blob/master/react/demo/ValidationApp.tsx) for a more fleshed-out example of how to handle validation.

 A note on the utils script (~260KB): if you're lazy loading the IntlTelInput chunk (and so less worried about filesize) then you can just import IntlTelInput from `"intl-tel-input/reactWithUtils"` instead, to include the utils script.
 Alternatively, if you use the main `"intl-tel-input/react"` import, then you should couple this with the `utilsScript` initialisation option - you will need to host the [utils.js](https://github.com/jackocnr/intl-tel-input/blob/master/build/js/utils.js) file, and then set the `utilsScript` option to that URL, or alternatively just point it to a CDN hosted version e.g. `"https://cdn.jsdelivr.net/npm/intl-tel-input@23.8.0/build/js/utils.js"`.

 ## Props
 Here's a list of all of the current props you can pass to the IntlTelInput react component.

+**disabled**
+Type: `Boolean`, Default: `false`
+Sets the disabled attribute of both the telephone input and selected country button. _Note: we recommend using this instead of `inputProps.disabled`._

 **initialValue**
 Type: `String`
 The initial value to put in the input.
 This will get auto-formatted on init (according to `formatOnDisplay` initialisation option).
 IntlTelInput is an uncontrolled input, and so will ignore any changes to this value.

-**onChangeNumber**
-Type: `Function`
-A handler to be called when the number changes.
-It will be passed the new number.

-**onChangeCountry**
-Type: `Function`
-A handler to be called when the selected country changes.
-It will be passed the new country iso2 code e.g. "gb" for UK.

-**onChangeValidity**
-Type: `Function`
-A handler to be called when the number validity changes e.g. to true/false.
-It will be passed the new isValid boolean.

-**onChangeErrorCode**
-Type: `Function`
-A handler to be called when the number validation error changes.
-It will be passed the new error code (or `null`).

-**usePreciseValidation**
-Type: `Boolean`, Default: `false`
-By default we use `isValidNumber` for validation, but if you'd rather use `isValidNumberPrecise` you can set this to `true`.

 **initOptions**
 Type: `Object`